DWR and Coal Ash Regulation

 - Chemical monitoring is also required both up-stream and downstream of the discharge area.

 - Biological monitoring is also required by the permit.
 This requires an evaluation of the aquatic life – insect and fish - found above and below the effluent outfall.
-In addition, fish are collected and fish tissue is analyzed for the presence of pollutants.
+In addition, fish are collected and fish tissue is analyzed for the presence of contaminants.

 In 2000, the U.S. Environmental Protection Agency considered regulating coal ash products, including ash ponds, under the federal Resource and Recovery Act.
 In 2006, the utility industry in North Carolina began a voluntary groundwater monitoring program.